ChazArvizu/ChazArvizu.github.io/docs/projects/liftjourn.md

 I used their app platform to deploy my application, following the [Django documentation here](https://docs.digitalocean.com/developer-center/deploy-a-django-app-on-app-platform/) to initially set up my Django backend.
 I then added a static site to serve my frontend via a Content Delivery Network (CDN).
 The app platform provides a simple way for deploying new changes via GitHub; as a developer, all you have to do is push your changes to the main branch, and Digital Ocean will automatically build and redeploy your changes.
 This promotes a much more agile development process by streamlining the deployment process.

 ## Services
+### Github
-- **Github**: Version control system.
+Version control system.
 All my code is uploaded to a private GitHub repository.

+### Gmail API
-- **Email Validation**: Utilizes a Google Cloud service account to impersonate a noreply email for email validation.
+Liftjourn utilizes a Google Cloud service account to impersonate a noreply email for user email validation.

+### Namecheap
-- **Namecheap**: Namecheap offers domain registration, hosting, and other services at a fair price.
+Namecheap offers domain registration, hosting, and other services at a fair price.

 ## Features
 - User authentication and authorization